Close

 Abilities

-Powers or skills that must be activated to be used.
+Powers or skills that must be cast to be used

-1. Ability Enchantments denoted as Magical (m) in the class description count towards the bearers limit for carried Enchantments.
-May be removed by Magic that removes Enchantments, such as Dispel.
+1. Ability Enchantments denoted as Magical (m) in the class description count towards the bearers limit for carried Enchantments

-6. Abilities granted via an Enchantment retain the original School of the Ability, not the School of the Enchantment
+3. Abilities granted via an Enchantment retain the original School of the ability, not the School of the Enchantment

 All Magic Definitions